There was an error with your log in

 • Accommodation before and after the tour—if applicable

-• Some personal backpacking equipment (backpack, sleeping bag and sleeping bag liner)
+• Some personal camping equipment (backpack, sleeping bag and sleeping bag liner)

 • Guide gratuities — optional